 Increase your visibility and expand your network.
 Reach thousands by being published in the world's largest collection of optics and photonics research.
-Read the following information to facilitate the successful preparation and submission of your work.
-These guidelines include best practices for manuscript and multimedia submission for publication in the SPIE Digital Library.
+The information on this page will facilitate the preparation and submission of your work to the Proceedings of SPIE.
+These guidelines include formatting standards and templates, instruction for including multimedia files with your manuscript, submission instructions, and policies and best practices for your consideration in the preparation for publication on the SPIE Digital Library.

 *Contact author or speaker must register prior to uploading

 **After this date slides must be uploaded onsite at Speaker Check-In

 Format your manuscript